Prysmian tests ELYSIS aluminum wire for low-carbon U.S. production

 Prysmian is testing ELYSIS aluminum wire in U.S. production, advancing low-carbon materials and supporting long-term decarbonization goals.

-Prysmian Group has partnered with Rio Tinto to develop and evaluate aluminum building wire made using ELYSISโ„ข technology, a process that eliminates direct greenhouse gas emissions during smelting.
+Prysmian Group has partnered with Rio Tinto to develop low-carbon aluminum building wire using ELYSIS aluminum.
+This innovative process eliminates direct greenhouse gas emissions during smelting, supporting Prysmian’s broader sustainability strategy and push toward low-carbon materials in North America.

-Prysmian said the material will initially be used in limited volumes due to current supply constraints.
-Broader deployment will depend on increased availability and continued validation of performance in industrial applications.
+Prysmian will initially use the material in limited volumes due to supply constraints.
+However, broader adoption will depend on increased availability and continued validation in industrial applications.

-According to company engineers, ELYSIS aluminum performs comparably to conventionally produced material.
-Testing indicates no meaningful differences in mechanical strength or electrical conductivity, making it suitable for building wire applications.
+Engineers report that ELYSIS aluminum delivers performance comparable to conventional aluminum.
+Testing shows no significant differences in mechanical strength or electrical conductivity, making it suitable for building wire applications.

-The initiative builds on a 2023 five-year supply agreement between Prysmian and Rio Tinto for low-carbon aluminum produced using renewable hydropower in Canada.
+This initiative builds on a 2023 supply agreement between Prysmian and Rio Tinto for low-carbon aluminum produced using renewable hydropower in Canada.
+Now, both companies are expanding collaboration into research and development, focusing on recyclabilitytraceability, and circularity.

 Share